foundry-rs/foundry/README.md

 ## Installation

+First run the command below to get `foundryup`, the Foundry toolchain installer:

 ```
 curl https://raw.githubusercontent.com/gakonst/foundry/master/foundryup/install | bash
 ```

-in a new terminal session or after reloading your PATH:
+Then in a new terminal session or after reloading your PATH, run it to get the latest `forge` and `cast` binaries:

 ```
 foundryup
 ```

-Just get foundryup, the Foundry toolchain installer, and use it to install the latest `forge` and `cast` binaries.

 Advanced ways to use `foundryup` and other documentation can be found in the [foundryup package](./foundryup/README.md).
 Happy forging!